datafordemocracy/publicpresidency/updates/MCupdates.md

+## 2017-12-15

+* Purchased license to LIWC2015, read through documentation
+* Worked on extracting the dictionaries from the jar file (frowned upon by the company) for use in [LIWCalike](https://github.com/kbenoit/LIWCalike)
+* Read Empath article and Moral Foundations chapter

 ## 2017-12-08

 * Downloaded WSJ through November; downloaded WP articles from January-November, this time capturing subject fields in metadata for later use; downloaded WP articles from January-November as new source